Yemeni peace process: Saleh step-down agreement and elections

 On 21 January 2012, the Assembly of Representatives of Yemen approved the immunity law.
 It also nominated Vice President Hadi as its candidate for the upcoming presidential election.
 Saleh left Yemen on the next day to seek medical treatment in the United States, and is reportedly seeking exile in Oman.

 A presidential election was held in Yemen on 21 February 2012.
-With a report claims that it has 65 percent of its turnout, Hadi wons 99.8% of the vote.
-Abd Rabbuh Mansur al-Hadi was sworn in as president of Yemen on 25 February 2012, officially removing Saleh from power, who has ruled the country for 33-years.
+With a report claiming that it had 65 percent turnout, Hadi won 99.8% of the vote. al-Hadi was sworn in as president of Yemen on 25 February 2012, officially removing Saleh from power, who had ruled the country for 33 years.
 Saleh returned home at the same day to attend Hadi's presidency inauguration.